 Light and Foldable

-If your photography bag is always full, you will appreciate this harness: it doesn’t take place.
-You can sneak it anywhere in your bag.
+If your photography bag is always full, you will appreciate this harness: it doesn’t take up space.
+You can squeeze it anywhere in your bag.

 Aesthetic Considerations: a combination of style and efficiency